Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Asymptotic predictions of the analysis

-There is no guarantee from this analysis that the two-pulse orbit that is connected globally to the primary via the homoclinic snake should be destroyed via this mechanism, it is just that all multi-pulse orbits {\em which pass in the vicinity of the primary homoclinic orbit $\gamma$ inside the box ${\bf B}$ must be destroyed in this manner}.
-The numerical results in the previous section suggest however that in each of the examples, the multi-pulse orbits within the homoclinic snake do indeed get destroyed at the Belyakov-Devaney transition.
-In particular, the bottom panel of Figure \ref{fig:pmap_wp} inset \textbf{c)} (on the right), shows the one-parameter continuation of the bi-modal orbit.
-In that case, the bifurcation diagram exhibit the same behavior predicted by this analysis( see path (c) in the bottom panel of Figure \ref{fig:epsnu}), where the bi-modal homoclinic orbit terminates precisely at the Belyakov-Devaney transition.
+We should stress that there is no guarantee from this analysis that the two-pulse orbit that are connected globally to the primary via the homoclinic snake should be destroyed via this mechanism, it is just that all multi-pulse orbits that pass in the vicinity of the primary homoclinic orbit $\gamma$ inside the box B must be destroyed in this manner.
+Nevertheless, we note from the numerical results in the Sec.\ref{sec:examplesss} indicate that in both of the examples, the multi-pulse orbits within the homoclinic snake do indeed get destroyed at the Belyakov-Devaney transition via the mechanism we have just outlined.
+In particular, the bottom panel of Fig.~\ref{fig:pmap_wp} (see inset (c)), shows the one-parameter continuation of the two-pulse orbit.
+In that case, the bifurcation diagram exhibits the same behavior predicted by this analysis (cf.~Fig.~\ref{fig:epsnu}(c)), where the two-pulse homoclinic orbit terminates precisely at the Belyakov-Devaney transition.